FAQ – Frequently Asked Questions Regarding Corona

-- Keep the greatest possible distance when coughing or sneezing.
-Cough and sneeze into the crook of your arm or into a paper handkerchief, which you then dispose of.
+- Keep as much distance as possible when coughing or sneezing.
+Cough and sneeze into the crook of your arm or into a paper handkerchief, which you dispose of afterwards.

 - Keep your hands away from your face, avoid touching your mouth, eyes, or nose with your hands.

 - If possible, do not share items such as work materials with other people.
 For post processing etc. it is recommended to wear (disposable) gloves.